-- 1. To find out the effect of Segmentation of duties on financial performance. - 2.
-To establish the effect of authorization on financial performance. - 3.
-To find out the effect of budgeting on financial performance of Nansana municipality headquarters.
+- 1. To find out the effect of Segmentation of duties on financial performance of commercial bank. - 2.
+To establish the effect of authorization on financial performance of commercial bank. - 3.
+To find out the effect of budgeting on financial performance of commercial bank - 4.
+To find out the major relationship between internal controls and financial performance in commercial banks.